President Danilo L. Concepcion

 - UP should contribute to national development.

 “Malasakit”, the preferred term in Filipino, means we suffer with our fellow students, fellow workers, and fellow Filipinos.
 It is not simply knowing what each other go through, or understanding their burden, but sharing each other’s burden that it may become lighter.
-As the core virtue of his leadership, President Concepcion and his team have come up with the following strategic plan for the University for 2017 to 2023:
+He has initiated his term with this as his administration’s core virtue.

-President Concepcion is also currently serving as the Dean of the UP College of Law (2011-present) where he also serves as professor of law.
-He was formerly the Associate Dean of the UP College of Law (2002-2006), Head of the UP Law Center (2002-2006), and served briefly as the Vice President for Legal Affairs and the UP Bonifacio Global City Campus’ Executive Director in former President Pascual’s term.
+President Concepcion is a member of the UP College of Law faculty where he served as Dean (2011-2017), as Associate Dean (2002-2006), and as Head of the UP Law Center (2002-2006).
+He also served briefly as the Vice President for Legal Affairs and the UP Bonifacio Global City Campus’ Executive Director in former President Pascual’s term.

 President Concepcion was also appointed as President of the Dela Salle-Araneta University from 2000-2002 before returning to UP to teach at the College of Law.
 He also served in various capacities for the government including his appointment as Associate Commissioner of the Securities and Exchange Commission (1996-2000), Chief-of-Staff of the Chief Presidential Legal Counsel (1996), among others.

-Presently, he continues his term as UP BGC’s Executive Director, the Philippine Judicial Academy’s Civil Code Committee member as well as a faculty member, the MCLE Governing Board member, the Supreme Court’s Committee on Bar Matter and Continuing Legal Education member, the Pamantasan ng Lungsod ng Valenzuela’s Board of Regents member, and the Philippine Association of Law Schools’ Executive Vice President.
+Presently, he continues his work in the Philippine Judicial Academy’s Civil Code Committee, the MCLE Governing Board, the Supreme Court’s Committee on Bar Matter and Continuing Legal Education, the Pamantasan ng Lungsod ng Valenzuela’s Board of Regents, and the Philippine Association of Law Schools.
 His civic activities include his governorship at the Philippine Red Cross; Knight Grand Order of Rizal for the Order of the Knights of Rizal, fellowship with the Upsilon Sigma Phi Fraternity, and membership in the Phi Kappa Phi International Honor Society among many others.

 He graduated from Dela Salle-Araneta University with a Bachelor of Science in Agricultural Engineering (summa cum laude) and was a topnotcher for the Agricultural Engineers’ State Board Examination in 1979.
 He then took his Bachelor of Laws (LLB) at the UP College of Law where he graduated in 1983 as cum laude, also belonging to the top passers of the Bar Examination in the same year.
 He received his Master of Laws (LLM) from the University of London, Queen Mary College in 1986, attending as a Chevening Scholar.
 He also underwent the Finance for Senior Executives program at the Asian Institute of Management (AIM) in 2000 where he received recognition as the Best Financial Strategist.